firebb/KCFcpp/docs/index.md

 - Danhao Guo (<danhaog@andrew.cmu.edu>)

 # Summary
-We are going to extend the the Kernalized Correlation Filter (KCF) [1, 2], a fast oject tracker, to a multicore platform.
+We are going to extend the the Kernalized Correlation Filter (KCF) [1, 2], a fast oject tracker, to the multicore platform.

 # Background
 Visual Object Tracking is one of the popular tasks in the computer vision area.
 There are a lot of different implementations focusing on how to improve the accuracy of the tracking algorithm.
 These implementations mostly target at the "real time" online systems, which have been aimed at approximate frame rate of 30 Frames Per Second(FPS), enough for previous devices and workloads.
 However, for higher frame rate cameras (240 FPS) or an offline video processing pipeline, 30 FPS still seems to be slow.
 We look through some of the benchmark results [3, 4] and find this Kernalized Correlation Filter which provide top speed on CPU and pretty good accuracy.
 We decide to further extend this algorithm to be able to benefit from multicore systems and be fast enough to be used offline.

 By creating the circulant training data matrix, KCF uses Discrete Fourier Transform (DFT) to compute the close form solution of Ridge Regression and reduce both the storage and computation.
 It further uses HOG feature instead of raw pixels to gain better mean precision on the testing dataset.
 The remaining main computation lies in the dft and HOG feature extraction.
 There are plenty of fast parallel algorithms for dft and HOG feature extraction so we decide to build the parallel oject tracker based on the KCF implementation.

 Fast Fourier Transforms (FFT) is an efficient way for calculation of DFT by utilizing DFT's symmetry properties.
-Compared with O(n^2) computation complexity, the computational cost of FFT is only O(n log(n)) It is a key tool in most of digital signal processing systems including object tracking ones.
+Compared with O(N^2) computation complexity, the computational cost of FFT is only O(N log(N)) It is a key tool in most of digital signal processing systems including object tracking ones.
 In the KCF object tracking algorithm, FFT is heavily used for learning and evaluation to achieve lower computational complexity.
-For example, by utilizing FFT operation, KRLS learning algorithm is improved from O(n^4) to only O(n^2 log(n)) for nxn 2D images.
+For example, by utilizing FFT operation, KRLS learning algorithm is improved from O(N^4) to only O(N^2 log(n)) for NxN 2D images.

 # Challenge
 The biggest challenge is that we are not very familiar with the computer vision algorithm so it may take time for us to understand the implementation details of the KCF tracker.
 However, since we have the open source implementation, we may not need to understand every single lines in the code.
 Instead, we may identify the paralizable parts and do optimization on these parts.